 Coconut oil can deliver a number of important benefits for people suffering from burns of varying types and severity.
-This includes protecting against infections, increasing the rate of healing, soothing pain and inflammation, keeping the area moisturized and cool and reducing scarring.
+This may include protecting against infections, increasing the rate of healing, soothing pain and inflammation, keeping the area moisturized and cool and reducing scarring.

-Pain Relief: Research has shown that coconut oil has analgesic and anti-inflammatory properties, which can help to soothe the discomfort and pain caused by burns of all types.
-This is mainly the result of the vitamin E found in coconut oil, also known as tocopherol.
+Research has shown that coconut oil might have analgesic and anti-inflammatory properties, which can help to soothe the discomfort and pain caused by burns of all types.
+This might mainly be the result of the vitamin E found in coconut oil (source: USDA), also known as tocopherol.

-Immune Protection: The rich content of medium-chain fatty acids found in this oil, namely lauric, capric and caprylic acids, have antibacterial and antiseptic qualities that can protect the exposed burns from the many pathogens, irritants and pollutants from the external environment.
-One of the biggest risk factors that complicates burns is the risk of infection; applying coconut oil can markedly reduce your susceptibility to these dangerous secondary infections.
+The rich content of medium-chain fatty acids found in this oil, namely lauric, capric and caprylic acids, might have antibacterial and antiseptic qualities that can protect the exposed burns from the many pathogens, irritants and pollutants from the external environment.
+One of the biggest risk factors that complicates burns might be the risk of infection; applying coconut oil might markedly reduce your susceptibility to these dangerous secondary infections.

-Healing Rate: Coconut oil is also able to penetrate deeply and increase the rate of growth and healing of damaged skin cells.
-The vitamins and polyphenols in this oil can reduce oxidative stress in these already damaged cells and significantly speed the healing process, making for a quicker recovery.
-Coconut oil stimulates the flow of blood to the burned areas, which bring oxygen and nutrients where they are needed most.
+Coconut oil might also be able to penetrate deeply and increase the rate of growth and healing of damaged skin cells.
+The vitamins and polyphenols in this oil can reduce oxidative stress in these already damaged cells and might significantly speed the healing process, making for a quicker recovery.
+Coconut oil might stimulate the flow of blood to the burned areas, which may bring oxygen and nutrients where they are needed most.

-Moisturizing: Coconut oil is known to penetrate the skin deeply, making it particularly effective for second-degree burns and rope burns, which often peel off multiple layers of skin.
-By delivering moisture to these exposed areas, it can prevent dryness and the accompanying pain, while providing soothing comfort, especially when applied rapidly following the event of a burn.
+Coconut oil might be known to penetrate the skin deeply, making it particularly effective for second-degree burns and rope burns, which often peel off multiple layers of skin.
+By delivering moisture to these exposed areas, it might prevent dryness and the accompanying pain, while providing soothing comfort, especially when applied rapidly following the event of a burn.

-Scar Reduction: This oil is high in antioxidant vitamins and polyphenolic compounds, which can promote collagen cross-linking and strengthen the dermal tissue to promote regrowth and healing.
-It can minimize the appearance of scarring, which so often results from burns.
-While it won’t be able to prevent all scarring from a burn, coconut oil can reduce it and leave the new skin with full elasticity, rather than giving it a wrinkled or leathery appearance.
+This oil might be high in antioxidant vitamins and polyphenolic compounds, which can promote collagen cross-linking and strengthen the dermal tissue to promote regrowth and healing.
+It may minimize the appearance of scarring, which so often results from burns.
+While it may not be able to prevent all scarring from a burn, coconut oil might reduce it and leave the new skin with full elasticity, rather than giving it a wrinkled or leathery appearance.

 You can use virgin organic coconut oil for burns by gently applying the oil – generously and frequently – to the affected areas.
-It is also recommended that you use other essential oils in conjunction with the base oil to further promote healing and reduce inflammation.
-Lavender oil or (very small) amounts of tea tree oil are excellent, as these are disinfectant in nature.
+It might also be recommended that you use other essential oils in conjunction with the base oil to further promote healing and reduce inflammation.
+Lavender oil or (very small) amounts of tea tree oil might be excellent, as these are disinfectant in nature.

-Before treating your burn with coconut oil, it is wise to run the burn under cold water for a few minutes, which will soothe the pain and clear out any other irritants and substances that may have entered the burn.
-This will partially numb the area for a short amount of time.
-This also helps to prevent scarring on the area, as it quickly stimulates blood flow to the area.
+Before treating your burn with coconut oil, it is wise to run the burn under cold water for a few minutes, which might soothe the pain and clear out any other irritants and substances that may have entered the burn.
+This might partially numb the area for a short amount of time.
+This may also help to prevent scarring on the area, as it quickly stimulates blood flow to the area.

-Immediately following this, generously apply the oil mixture to the site of the burn; there is no need to rub or massage the oil into the area.
+Immediately following this, generously apply the oil mixture to the site of the burn; there might be no need to rub or massage the oil into the area.
 Simply allow it to permeate the skin.

 Leave the oil mixture on the skin for 10-15 minutes before gently washing it off with water.
 If possible, allow the entire mixture to soak into the skin, and try not to move or twist the burned area.